 The principal investigator is Silvya Stuchi Maria-Engler, and the team also includes Helder Nakaya and Gisele Monteiro.
 All three are professors at FCF-USP.

-As Oliveira explained, there are hundreds of papers attesting to the anti-oxidant, anti-tumoral, anti-microbial and anti-inflammatory properties of curcumin in the scientific literature.
-However, the therapeutic usefulness of this compound in its natural form is limited owing to poor absorption, rapid metabolization and water insolubility.
-To solve this problem, scientists have developed synthetic analogues with minor structural modifications to make the molecule more stable in the organism.
+As Oliveira explained, there are hundreds of papers attesting to the anti-oxidant, anti-tumoral, anti-microbial, and anti-inflammatory properties of curcumin in the scientific literature.
+However, the therapeutic usefulness of this compound in its natural form is limited owing to poor absorption, rapid metabolization, and water insolubility.
+To solve this problem, scientists have developed synthetic analogs with minor structural modifications to make the molecule more stable in the organism.

 DM-1 (sodium 4-[5-(4-hydroxy-3-methoxyphenyl)-3-oxo-penta-1,4-dienyl]-2-methoxy-phenolate) was synthesized some years ago by José Agustín Pablo Quincoces Suárez, a professor at Bandeirantes University (UNIBAN).

 “Experiments with animals conducted by collaborators showed that treatment with DM-1 can promote a reduction in tumor volume.
 DM-1 has also proved toxic to chemoresistant melanoma cells,” Oliveira said.

 To unpack DM-1’s mechanism of action, Oliveira resorted to a toxicogenomics platform developed by Monteiro’s group.
 This is a collection of 6,000 frozen yeast strains, all mutants of the species Saccharomyces cerevisiae, widely used as baker’s and brewer’s yeast.